 12:05pmPanel: Building a new kind of news organisation

-Despite pressures on ad revenues the internet remains a dynamic, rapid and effective form of distribution for news.
-How are publishers configuring their businesses to take best advantage?
+Despite pressures on revenues, the internet remains a dynamic, rapid and effective way to distribute news.
+How are publishers configuring, or reconfiguring, their businesses to take best advantage?
+How are they adjusting to changing consumer priorities, and engaging with a more opinionated consumer base?
+What are the implications for journalism?

 Joanna Coles, Board Director, Snap